 The JRA set a caseload goal for probation officers of 60 probationers to 1 officer for offenders who are determined to be high or moderate risk.
-To achieve this goal, DPS created a new template model.
-The model, implemented in 2014, separates offenders by risk level, reducing caseloads for officers with higher risk offenders and increasing caseloads for officers with lower risk offenders.
-In some of the more rural areas across the state, probation officers maintain an "All Risk" template because staffing levels, frequency of court sessions, and/or the makeup of the offender population do not make it feasible to separate caseloads by risk.
-To assist DPS in reaching its caseload goal, the General Assembly appropriated funding for 175 new probation officer positions.
-In 2015, DPS completed the hiring process for all 175 positions.
-As a result of the new template model and the additional positions, DPS achieved and maintains caseloads of 60 high or moderate risk offenders to 1 officer and 120 low risk offenders to 1 officer.
+To achieve this goal, DPS created a model which separates offenders by risk level, reducing caseloads for officers with higher risk offenders and increasing caseloads for officers with lower risk offenders.
+In some of the more rural areas across the state, probation officers maintain an "All Risk" caseload because staffing levels, frequency of court sessions, and/or the makeup of the offender population do not make it feasible to separate caseloads by risk.
+As a result of the model and additional positions appropriated by the General Assembly, DPS achieved and maintains caseloads of 60 high or moderate risk offenders to 1 officer and 120 low risk offenders to 1 officer.

-&lt;sup>31 G.S.
+G.S.
 15A-1343.2(c).